Whether you’re looking for country parks, historic sites or family attractions, there’s no shortage of fabulous day

-Another of the best day trips from Windsor is a visit to Virginia Water Lake, which is part of the Windsor Park Estate.
+Another of the best day trips from Windsor is a walk at Virginia Water Lake, which is part of the Windsor Park Estate.
 This is a popular outdoors destination for families, as there are so many things to see around the lake.
 Some of the best attractions at Virginia Water Lake include a cascade, ancient Roman ruins and a Totem Pole.

 The walk around Virginia Water Lake is about 4.5 miles.
 However, you could do a shorter out and back walk to the Totem Pole.

 Admission to Virginia Water Lake and the Valley Gardens is free (apart from parking).
 However, there is an admission charge to the botanical gardens, Savill Garden.

-For some history and heritage near Windsor, you can’t beat a day out at Runnymede, Egham.
+For some history and heritage near Windsor, you can’t beat a day trip to Runnymede, Egham.
 This is the site where the Magna Carta was signed by King John of England in 1215.
 The famous document is now one of the most influential documents in British history and is a powerful symbol of liberty.